danshearer/vm-management/README.md

 to run on your own hardware including laptops, and you're not interested in orchestration tools because they are too complicated for the task.

-Modern [libvirt][https://gitlab.com/libvirt] does nearly everything required, so all that is needed is to script virsh and the virt-* tools.
-Requirements include:
+Modern [libvirt](https://gitlab.com/libvirt) does nearly everything required, so all that is needed is to script virsh and the virt-* tools.
+Features include:

 * IP management by MAC address
 * supply a network or bridge (which, strangely, required editing the XML for the new VM